Solidarity with Black Lives Matter movement

 WHY HIGHER EDUCATION IN PRISON?

 Less than 5% of the 2.3 million people incarcerated in the U.S. have access to quality higher education.
-The University of Utah is working to change this reality.
-Join us!
+UPEP is working to change this reality.
+Check out our upcoming events and latest news here!

 The Landscape of Postsecondary Education in U.S. Prisons, 2019